Frequently Asked questions

 The federal work study program provides minimum-wage jobs at colleges or universities for students with financial need.
 Eligibility depends on when the student applies, the student's level of need and the funding level at the institution.

 Loans are not necessarily based on need and must be repaid with interest.
-For more information about loans, contact the Oklahoma Guaranteed Student Loan Program at 800.442.8642.
+For more information about loans, contact the Oklahoma College Assistance Program at 855.737.2965.